karenzone/logstash-docs-md/README.md

 #### Update links

 Update all local links to remove version numbers and add the `/vpr/` prefix to `*-*-index.md` links.

-#### Create list of Elastic Stack version to plugin version mapping

-Starting with the Elastic Stack 9.0.0 release, [we write docs cumulatively](https://elastic.github.io/docs-builder/contribute/cumulative-docs/).
-This means that there is no longer a new documentation set published with every minor release: the same page stays valid over time and shows version-related evolutions.

-To accommodate this approach to versioning, on each LSR page we create a list of all past Elastic Stack minor versions and which plugin version aligns with it.

 ### Build table of contents